 4.1 The Data Processor will provide reasonable assistance to the Data Controller in complying with any Data Subject Access Requests or requests received by the Data Controller from Regulators.

 4.2 If the Data Processor receives a Data Subject Access Request, the Data Processor will refer the Data Subject to the Data Controller, unless otherwise required by Data Protection Requirements.
 In the event the Data Processor is legally required to respond to the Data Subject, the Data Controller will fully co-operate with the Data Processor as appropriate.
-The Data Controller agrees that provision of technical tools to enable the Data Controller to take the necessary action to comply with such requests/s shall be sufficient to discharge the Data Processor’s obligations.
+The Data Controller agrees that the provision of technical tools to enable the Data Controller to take the necessary action to comply with such requests/s shall be sufficient to discharge the Data Processor’s obligations.

 4.3 The Data Controller will reimburse all reasonable costs incurred by the Data Processor as a result of assistance with either 4.1 and 4.2 above.

 5.1 The Data Controller hereby consents to the use of the Third-Party Processor to perform services in relation to the Data Processors provision of the FinReg Platform.
 The Data Processor confirms that they have procedures in relation to assessing third-party processors in line with their ISO 27001 procedures.